Obsessive-Compulsive Personality Disorder

 (Anankastic Personality Disorder)

-It is not clear what causes personality disorders, but it is likely a combination of inherited factors and a person's environment.
+It is not clear what causes personality disorders.
+It is likely due to genes and a person's environment.

 - Family history of OCPD or obsessive-compulsive disorder (OCD)